-Editor: Since this post ran, the blog in question, Finance Fox, has posted an interesting apology which raises additional questions.
+Editor: After this post ran, the blog in question, Finance Fox, posted an interesting apology which raises additional questions.
 It appears that at least some of the plagiarized content may have come from a ghost writer.
-A quick Google of “Finance Fox ghost writer” reveals this thread.
+A quick Google of "Finance Fox ghost writer" reveals some forum threads on the topic.

 However, that thread is dated August 20, 2012, and many of the posts in questions go back before that time.
 I'll start with these questions...
 What were the instructions to the ghost writer?
 What about the posts before August?
 Perhaps we'll never know.

 Also, see the extensive collection of plagiarism collected by some of the plagiarized and linked in an article on Timeless Finance.